Thorium Hydride SDS

 10. DISPOSAL CONSIDERATIONS

-Contaminated packaging: Do not reuse empty containers.
+Contaminated packaging: Do not reuse empty containers and dispose of them as unused products.

 11. TRANSPORTATION